tejask-42/Financial-News-Sentiment-Analysis/README.md

    - Document your work in a personal GitHub repository

 3. Work with .ipynb files using either:
-   - Google Colab (no local setup required)
+   - Google Colab (no local setup required, includes free GPU for Week 3)
    - Jupyter Notebook (run `jupyter notebook` in your terminal)